Skip to content

 State Management

 CCFM stores deployment state remotely in Confluence itself — no local state files to commit or sync.
-State is stored as a ccfm-state.json attachment on the CCFM State Management page, which lives under a _ccfm container page in your space.
+Each tracked page is stored as its own content property (ccfm-page-<hash>) on the CCFM State Management page, which lives under a _ccfm container page in your space.

 This enables: